Strict Header Parsing

 FieldWhat it does

-Note that the two modes are independent – each of them concerns different issues with the request headers.
+Note that the two modes are independent – each of them concerns different issues with request headers.
 As Akamai strives to be fully RFC-compliant, you should set both these options to On as best practice.

 Technical details